RyanJulyan/dbt_data_engineering_toolkit/README.md

 dbt build / test / prove
 ```

-> **The specification becomes the collaboration point.**
+The important part is that **the data-product specification becomes the collaboration point**.

->
-> BAs and analysts can help define **what the data product should do**, while data engineers retain control over **how it is implemented**.
+BAs and analysts can help define **what the data product should do**, while data engineers retain control over **how it is implemented**.

-The generated result is still ordinary, readable dbt.
-There is no proprietary runtime and no requirement to understand the workbook or compiler to understand the resulting project.
+Because the specification drives generation, the contract, documentation and implementation can remain aligned instead of slowly drifting apart.

+And the result is still **ordinary dbt**.

+No proprietary runtime.

+No hidden transformation engine.

+No model-level configuration dictionary that has to be decoded before someone can understand the SQL.

+Generated models remain readable, reviewable and testable dbt projects.

 ---

-## Why this exists

-The path from a business requirement to a production dbt data product often becomes fragmented across:

-* requirements and tickets
-* source-to-target mapping spreadsheets
-* data contracts
-* transformation specifications
-* validation rules
-* dbt models and tests
-* engineer- or team-specific implementation patterns

-The individual artefacts may all be reasonable, but keeping them aligned becomes increasingly difficult.

-The same common engineering tasks also tend to be implemented slightly differently from project to project:

-* How do we clean a string?
-* How do we standardise a country?
-* How do we validate an email?
-* How do we map business values?
-* What happens to an invalid row?
-* How do we express source-to-target intent?
-* How do we prove the implementation still matches the contract?

-`dbt_data_engineering_toolkit` addresses both problems:

-1. **Create a shared definition of the data product before implementation.**
+# What is in this repository?

+The toolkit contains two complementary components:

-2. **Provide a standard engineering vocabulary for implementing it.**
+1. 🧱 **A reusable dbt package** providing a standard engineering vocabulary for common data-engineering work.
+2. 🐍 **A Python compiler and CLI** for defining, validating, generating and proving complete dbt data products from controlled Excel or ODCS specifications.

+They can be used together, but the dbt package can also be used independently.

 ---

-# Two complementary toolkits

-The repository contains two closely related components.

-## 🧱 Reusable dbt package
+# 🧱 Reusable dbt package

-The dbt package provides an **inline-first engineering vocabulary** for routine data-engineering work:
+The dbt package provides an inline-first API for routine data-engineering work:

 ```text
 clean